livewire/livewire/docs/validation.md

 public $title;
 ```

+### Opting out of localization

+By default, Livewire rule messages and attributes are localized using Laravel's translate helper: `translate()`

 ### Custom key

 When applying validation rules directly to a property using the `#[Rule]` attribute, Livewire assumes the validation key should be the name of the property itself.
 However, there are times when you may want to customize the validation key.